isaadgulzar/year-in-code/README.md

 Year in Code transforms raw Claude Code usage data into an engaging year-in-review experience:

 - 🎁 **Wrapped Experience**: Inspired by Spotify Wrapped and GitHub Wrapped
-- 🔐 **Privacy Respecting**: Unlike cloud-based analytics, all processing happens in your browser
+- 🔧 **Simple to Use**: No complex setup, just export from ccusage and visualize
 - 🚀 **Built for ccusage**: Designed to work seamlessly with the amazing [ccusage](https://github.com/ryoppippi/ccusage) CLI
-- 💝 **Community Driven**: Open source and free for everyone
+- 💝 **Open Source**: Free for everyone to use and contribute

 ---